-Green Infrastructure Controls: Plant/Soil Systems Maintenance Requirements replaced.
-Inspect media for clogging at least yearly.
-Any linvasive species should must be identified and eradicated upon discoveryremoved.
+Green Infrastructure Controls: Plant/Soil Systems Maintenance Requirements

+Plant media must consist of native perennial species and be inspected minimally on an annual basis.
+Any damaged or dead trees, shrubs, ornamental grasses or perennials must be promptly replaced.
+Invasive species must be identified and removed.
 MWRD will develop a handbook outlining best management practices for the establishment and maintenance of native perennial species and the eradication of invasive non-native weed species.
 Landscaped areas shall be inspected and maintained at least once every season.
 This includes, but is not limited to: inspection, weeding, trimming, pruning, cultivation, fertilization, watering, pest control and anything else necessary to ensure healthy vigorous plant growth and maintain the area in an aesthetically pleasing manner.